 The average American has at least $1000 worth of stuff that they’re hanging onto for no particular reason.
-It can continue collecting dust, or you can put it on ebay and magically turn it into the next great ecommerce success story.
+It can continue collecting dust, or you can put it on ebay and magically turn it into the next great ecommerce success story, using your own website to promote your store, and you can also use services as Long Island SEO to optimize your site and get better results.
 Your choice.

 Here’s where you’ll really hone your skills as an ecommerce entrepreneur.
 Guess what?
 The skills involved in selling something on ebay are the exact same skills you’ll need to sell something in your own Shopify store.
 Let’s learn them now while the stakes are low.

 Quick and Dirty Guide to a Great Ebay Listing